UK grants asylum to Palestinian citizen of Israel in ‘seismic’ U-turn

 “The authorities there are committed to the poisonous racist ideology of Zionism which at its core, holds Arabs, Muslims and Palestinians to be less than human and innately evil,” he said.

-The dramatic decision comes as Israel continues to bombard Gaza for a sixth month and as its documented crackdown on dissent intensifies.
+The dramatic decision comes as Israel bombards Gaza for a sixth month and as its documented crackdown on dissent intensifies.

 Israel’s latest campaign in Gaza began after October 7, when Hamas, the group which governs the enclave, attacked southern Israel, killing at least 1,139 people and taking roughly 250 captive.